Do Checking Interest Rates Pay Better Than Savings Account Interest Rates?

 The reality that the best checking accounts are paying better or equal interest to the best savings accounts sometimes necessitates, for those who see it, a re-evaluation of what’s going on with banks right now.

 One important consideration is that banks need your checking account more than they need your savings account.
 Part of this is because the checking account is the foundational banking relationship for millions of Americans.
-And part of this is due to the banks changing their business models.
+Part of this is due to the banks changing their business models.

-In today’s economy, banks are making easier money from transactions than from lending.
-Banks are on track right now to collect approximately $40 billion in overdraft fees during 2009, for instance.
+Banks are making easier money from transactions than from lending.
 When you think about the fact that JPMorgan recently had a blow-out quarter with $2.4 billion in profit, you can see how that $40 billion from overdraft fees would come in handy to pay some bills and, hopefully, some dividends.

 The Upside of the Down Economy for People Who Are Smart with Their Money